overington/dissertation-scattering-amplitudes/dissertation/chapters/30-four_vectors.md

   \qq{mixed}         &= \tensor{X}{^{\alpha}_{\beta}}
 \end{align}

-Where it needs to be noted that two tensor objects are not necisarily equal when switching the covariant and contravarient indices around:
+Where it needs to be noted that two tensor objects are not necessarily equal when switching the covariant and contravariant indices around:

 \begin{equation}
   \tensor{X}{_{\alpha}^{\beta}} \ne \tensor{X}{^{\alpha}_{\beta}}
 \end{equation}

-The connection between raising or lowering an index is a change in sign of the spatial coordinate (ie \(X^i, i\in 1,2,3\); as an illustration:
+The connection between raising or lowering an index is a change in sign of the spatial coordinate (i.e. \(X^i, i\in 1,2,3\); as an illustration:

 \begin{equation}
   \tensor{X}{_{00}} = \tensor{X}{^{00}}, \qquad \tensor{X}{_{01}} = \tensor{-X}{^{01}}